btfcss/beautiful-css/documentation/typography.md

 ### No Decoration

-Use `.no-decoration`  to remove underline or any other text decoration:
+Use `no-decoration`  to remove underline or any other text decoration:

 ``` html
 <a class="no-decoration" href="#">Not underlined link</a>